BH225 Achieving Zen: Building Confidence and Calm for Anxious Animals

 Instructors

-Irith Bloom finds joy in helping people teach with kindness while developing choice-rich environments for their companion animals. ...
+Irith Bloom (she/her) finds joy in helping people teach with kindness while developing choice-rich environments for their companion animals. ...

 Read more